 When I was a student, leadership was focused on traditional roles – members of the Student Council, the lead in the play, or the captain of the varsity team.
 It is important that we encourage leadership as a lifelong characteristic of our students and adhere to the concept of servant leadership as the ideal model.
 It might not come naturally at first, and we should give each and every student the opportunity to try it on.

 Ann Brock ’81, Director of Student Leadership Development

 Leads with Honor in Action

 Lamm Hawks Quest

 Lamm Hawks Quest is Charlotte Latin’s signature experiential education program.
-Hawks Quest features an on-campus low and high challenge course consisting of a number of elements and activities designed to inspire leadership, encourage problem-solving and enhance a sense of community.
-An integral component of Latin Leads with Honor, the School’s student leadership development initiative, students become aware of self, others and the impact made on each other.
+Hawks Quest features an on-campus low and high challenge course consisting of a number of elements and activities designed to inspire leadership, encourage problem-solving, and enhance a sense of community.
+An integral component of Latin Leads with Honor, the school’s student leadership development initiative, students become aware of self, of others, and of the impact made on each other.

 Eighth Grade Leadership Rotation

 The Task: Build a sustainable fort in the woods